ETS-Android3/Syncronicity/README.md

 -Storage of all relevant profile options and data stored both locally and on database -User can create (and delete) multiple lists so that they can achieve better organization.
 Example: grocery list, homework, athletics, due dates....
--User can submit feedback via email within the application letting us know how to improve the application -View individual lists or all todo items at one time with the
+-User can submit feedback via email within the application letting us know how to improve the application -View individual lists or all todo items at one time

 ## Screenshots Post Expansion
 | | | | |